MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/dhcp/managing-resource-records-how-to-powershell.md

 ## Add resource records

 You can add resource records to an existing zone using the Add-DNSServerResourceRecord PowerShell cmdlet.
 Some common resource record types have additional PowerShell cmdlets where you don't need to specify the resource record type.
-You can also add some resource records using the DNS Manager console by right-selecting on the DNS zone you want to add the resource record to and selecting from one of the following options and completing the entries in the dialog box:
+You can also add the following types of resource records using the DNS Manager console by right-selecting on the DNS zone you want to add the resource record to and selecting from one of the following options and completing the entries in the dialog box:

 - New Host (A or AAAA)
 - New Alias (CNAME)